Athou/commafeed/README.md

 To install maven and openjdk on Ubuntu, issue the following commands

+    sudo add-apt-repository ppa:timothy-downey/maven3
+    sudo apt-get update
-    sudo apt-get install g++ build-essential openjdk-8-jdk maven
+    sudo apt-get install g++ build-essential openjdk-8-jdk maven3
     # Make sure java8 is the selected java version
     sudo update-alternatives --config java
     sudo update-alternatives --config javac

-On Windows and other operating systems, just download maven 3.x from the [official site](http://maven.apache.org/), extract it somewhere and add the `bin` directory to your `PATH` environment variable.
+On Windows and other operating systems, just download maven 3.3.x from the [official site](http://maven.apache.org/), extract it somewhere and add the `bin` directory to your `PATH` environment variable.

 Clone this repository.
 If you don't have git you can download the sources as a zip file from [here](https://github.com/Athou/commafeed/archive/master.zip)